Norway - Nutrition

-In June 2019, the government published an ‘Action plan for sustainable food systems’, within which nutrition is identified as one of four pillars (alongside food production, value creation and markets, and policies and governance).
+In June of 2019, the government published an ‘Action plan for sustainable food systems’, within which nutrition is identified as one of four pillars (alongside food production, value creation and markets, and policies and governance).
 Within nutrition, the action plan highlights a focus on sustainable consumption patterns based on increased knowledge and access to a varied and healthy diet, safe food, and clean drinking water.
 Norway targets its efforts towards small-scale farmers and fishermen, with a particular focus on Eastern, Western, Central, and Southern Africa.
 Increased funding for nutrition is expected within the context of the action plan, although no specific funding targets are provided.
 Against the backdrop of the Action Plan, the Government has pledged to include the issue of sustainable food systems in international negotiations, and include efforts in this area in relevant policy documents (e.g., in its strategies related to antimicrobial resistance, to climate change adaptation, resilience and the fight against hunger, and to non-communicable diseases).

 As part of Norway’s strong commitment to multilateral funding, the World Food Programme (WFP), the Food and Agriculture Organization (FAO), the International Fund for Agricultural Development (IFAD), the United Nations Children's Fund (UNICEF), and the World Bank’s International Development Association (IDA) are important partners with regards to nutrition.

 The MFA leads Norway’s nutrition policy

 The Ministry of Foreign Affairs (MFA) shapes Norway’s policy on nutrition.
 Within the MFA, the Department for Economic Relations and Development in the Development Policy Section is a key actor in driving related policies.